Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. image:: AppSeries2.png

-You can also use the icons already described to either *Edit* or *Delete* the appointment.
+You can also use the icons to either *View* or *Delete* the appointment.

 .. image:: AppView.png
+  :width: 400

 This table can be sorted by *Study ID*, *Last name*, *First name*, *Study*, *Type*, *Scheduled date* and *Confirmed date*.
 For that, just click on the **-**, as shown below.